9 Things You Should Keep in Mind Around Someone Observing Ramadan

 1. DON'T JOKE ABOUT WEIGHT LOSS.

 Although it might be tempting to joke about Ramadan being a good excuse to lose weight, it is a time for spiritual reflection and is a serious matter.
 Observers undertake the challenge of fasting for religious and spiritual reasons rather than aesthetic ones.
 And, once the sun sets each night, many Muslims prepare a hearty iftar (the meal that breaks the fast) of dates, curries, rice dishes, and other delicious foods.
 The suhoor (the pre-dawn meal) is often fresh fruit, bread, cheese, and dishes that are high in fiber and complex carbohydrates.
-So the idea of a cleanse is pretty far from their minds.
+The idea of a cleanse is pretty far from their minds.

 2. DON'T MAKE ASSUMPTIONS.